 If your job allows jeans every day or at least occasionally, then you'll love all the ways you can style these pants professionally.
 Tuck in a button-down shirt into a pair of straight-leg jeans and put on a pair of loafers for a relaxed and tidy look.
 Pick a few solid color jeans in black and grey for a little twist on the traditional dress pant.
 This is also a look that will take you from the office to your night off in a snap.

-With these outfit ideas in mind, you can arrive at work on the first day wearing the perfect outfit to make a great impression.
+With these outfit ideas in mind, you can arrive at the office wearing the perfect first day of work outfit to make a great impression.